GluuFederation/flex/admin-ui/docs/recipes.md

 }
 ```

-Register the reducer and saga at the root — copy an existing slice.
+Register the reducer and saga at the root.
+Copy an existing slice.
 Test via `redux-saga-test-plan`.

 > [!WARNING]
 > **Always import the action creator.** Dispatching `{ type: 'your/fetchSomething' }` as a string makes knip flag the reducer as unused and delete it.